Once you have created an environment and reinforcement learning agent, you can train the

 SaveAgentDirectory option of

 rlTrainingOptions.
-Saved agents can be useful, for instance, to allow
+Saved agents can be useful, for instance, to test

-you to test candidate agents generated during a long-running training process.
-For details
+candidate agents generated during a long-running training process.
+For details about saving

 After training is complete, you can save the final trained agent from the MATLAB® workspace using the